National Parks Are Reopening: What To Know Before Visiting This Holiday

 Open.
 All normally open park roads, trails, and overlooks are accessible.
 Park camping and lodging at nearby Stovepipe Wells have also resumed, along with take-out meals.
 The Oasis at Death Valley store and gas station has reopened; Panamint Springs Resort has reopened for camping and lodging; its restaurant is keeping limited hours and has outdoor seating.
-Further re-openings, as part of California’s Phase 3.3, are currently being determined.
-Summer heat warnings are in effect—and the park registered 128 degrees Fahrenheit on July 12—the hottest temperature recorded on earth since 2017.
-The heat wave is expected to continue: If you go, go early in the day, and bring lots of water and salty snacks.
+The park registered 128 degrees Fahrenheit on July 12—the hottest temperature recorded on earth since 2017.
+If temperatures soar again this season, go early in the day, and bring lots of water and salty snacks.
 Or, turn up the a/c and drive along the park’s Scenic Byway instead.

 Denali National Park, Alaska

 Open.
 Denali Park Rd is open to mile 30.
 Most campsites are open; Sanctuary and Igloo (7 sites each) reopened July 1 with camper bus service.
 Outdoor visitor centers are newly open in front of Denali and Eielson visitors centers; the first narrated bus tours resumed in the park on July 1—Tundra Wilderness Tours, which go about 56 miles into the park, will be the only narrated tours this season.
 Some driving permits will be available, on a timed-entry basis.
-The 2020 Denali/Foraker climbing season is suspended, the Murie Science and Learning Center will not open this summer, and sled dog kennels will stay closed this summer.
-Wonder Lake Campground may also remain closed this season.
+The 2020 Denali/Foraker climbing season is suspended, the Murie Science and Learning Center will not open this year; sled dog kennels will also stay closed to visitors this fall and winter.